webauthz/handbook/README.md

 URIs where it may pre-emptively include the access token in requests, namely in all requests to the same origin and matching path, which could be the exact path, or with a trailing "/", or any deeper path.

+NOTE: applications MUST take note of whether the authentication challenge was received via the `WWW-Authenticate` header or the `Proxy-Authenticate` header, so they can include the eventual access token in the corresponding request header, `Authorization` or `Proxy-Authorization`.

 # Configuration